Parimal-s/JewelTech/README.md

 I deploy my project by going to GitHub, navigate to my github pages site's repository.
 Under my repository name I clicked Settings.
 Then I used the Select drop-down menu to select master branch and then save it.
 Now my project is deployed to github pages and accessible to anyone via URL.

-Link to my github repository: https://github.com/atena123/Jewellery-shop
+Link to my github repository: https://github.com/Parimal-s/JewelTech

-### HEROKU

-In the terminal, I created a requirements.txt file using this command: pip freeze > requirements.txt.
-In the terminal, I created a Procfile by running: echo web: python app.py > Procfile command.
-I push these files to my GitHub repository.
-I created a new app on Heroku dashboard, I named it 'Jewellery-shop' and then I set the region.
-I linked Github repository to Heroku.

-My app can be found at: https://online-jewellery-shop.herokuapp.com/

 To run this project you need to do the following:

-* Go to Github repository and click on the 'clone or download' and copy the link https://github.com/atena123/Jewellery-shop
+* Go to Github repository and click on the 'clone or download' and copy the link https://github.com/Parimal-s/JewelTech
 * Create virtual environment that helps to keep dependencies required by this project separate from other projects by creating virtual environments.
 * Install all required modules by creating requirements.txt file.
 * Create a .env file with the connection to s3, stripe and a secret key.